-Where was the world's first factory?
-Where was the largest steam engine built?
-And where can you find the most up-to-date colliery of its time?
-Industrialisation changed the face of Europe.
-Consequently it has left us a rich industrial heritage.
-A gigantic network of sites spread all over Europe.
-It only has to be brought back to life -which is what the European Route of Industrial Heritage (ERIH) is doing.
-Come with us on an exciting journey of discovery to the most important sites in Europe's industrial history.
+Where was the first factory in the world?
+Where was the biggest steam engine built?
+And where was the most modern colliery of its time?
+Industrialisation has changed the face of Europe.
+It has left us with a rich industrial heritage.
+A vast network of sites spread across Europe.
+It just needs to be brought back to life - and that is what the European Route of Industrial Heritage (ERIH) is doing.
+Join us on an exciting journey of discovery through the most important sites of Europe's industrial history.

 The name says it all.
 Many features are anchored here.
 Primarily the overall route framework.
 Anchor Points cover the complete range of European industrial history.
 After that, they tell tourists what they can see at a local level.
 Visitors of all ages can relive their industrial heritage through fascinating guided tours, exciting multi-media presentations and outstanding special events.